Myelitis

 1. Clinical: bilateral sensory, motor, or autonomic dysfunction due to spinal cord process with a clearly defined sensory level that progresses to the nadir over 4 to 21 days from onset.

-2. MRI used to eliminate structural causes.
+2. MRI is used to eliminate structural causes.

 3. MRI evidence of gadolinium enhancement within the cord.